 Duration: 4 hours

 Tour Code: ngo-001

-Please note: This tour includes approximately 2-hours of walking and there are cobblestone surfaces at the Shrine.
-The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have a companion to assist them.
-Those with mobility concerns are cautioned to evaluate their personal level of stamina and ability.
-Weather appropriate clothing and flat, comfortable walking shoes are suggested.
-It is recommended that participants bring local currency (Japanese Yen) for any purchases they may wish to make.
-The order of the sites viewed or visited may vary.
+Please note: This tour includes approximately 2 1/2 hours of walking and there are cobblestone surfaces and gravel surfaces to negotiate at the Shrine.
+The tour is available to wheelchair guests who have a collapsible wheelchair, are able to make their own way on and off the coach and have an able-bodied companion to assist them.
+Those with mobility concerns are cautioned to carefully evaluate their personal level of stamina and ability.
+Weather appropriate clothing; sun cap; sunglasses; and flat, comfortable walking shoes are recommended.
+Participants should bring local currency (Japanese Yen) for any purchases they may wish to make.
+The tour sequence may vary.